 During this same time period we have become more focused on maximizing productivity in our work and in our personal lives.
 In the search for solutions many of us have ironically, and mistakenly, decided that sleeping less might be the answer.
 Somehow sleep has fallen into disfavor.
 We seem to think of a full night’s sleep as lazy or wasteful.
 There are also technical and social trends that have eroded the quality of our sleep from the increase in artificial light to the preponderance of gadgets and devices that mesmerize and distract us.

 Fortunately science and common sense are helping us to unravel this paradox.
 Increasingly we notice on a personal level that we are craving more sleep.
 The new normal of tired, foggy and forgetful just isn’t very satisfying.
 And in the field of medicine we are documenting the paramount importance of sleep.
 Medicine is discovering the connections between insufficient sleep and the rise in conditions like obesity, anxiety, heart disease and depression.

 The advocacy of cutting edge wellness companies and progressive business leaders for sleep improvement is a win-win for corporate productivity and personal health.

-Rick Clerici C.Ht. certified hypnotherapist and certified clinical sleep educator is the director at Clear Mind Systems.
-Rick blends strategies and insights from his hypnotic work with sleep education and improvement in his corporate wellness work.
+Rick Clerici C.Ht. certified hypnotherapist and certified clinical sleep educator is the Senior Sleep Consultant at Comprehensive EAP.
+Rick has blended strategies and insights from his hypnotic work with his sleep education experience to create a unique approach to corporate wellness programs.